bartoszlenar/Validot/docs/DOCUMENTATION.md

 - Messages are primarily targeted for humans.
   - Use case; logs and the details about invalid models incoming from the frontend.
-  - Use case; rest api returning messages that front end shows in the pop up.
+  - Use case; rest api returning messages that frontend shows in the pop up.
 - [Error output](#error-output) can contain one or more error messages.
 - Good to read:
   - [Translations](#translations) - how to translate a message or [overwrite](#overriding-messages) the default one.